-• Evaluation theory and techniques
+• Theories and techniques of evaluation

-• Psychology in the working world
+• Psychology and the world of work

 • Ethics and responsibility in organizations

-• Prevention and intervention for work-related risks
+• Preventive strategies and interventions for work-related risks

-• Training theory and techniques
+• Theories and techniques of training

-• Group work and work groups: what team management is
+• Group work and teamwork: team management

-• Diversity management, orientation, and counseling
+• Diversity management, career guidance, and counseling

 • Professional growth and incentive systems